 Prior to the insulation process, remember to seal any air leaks and complete necessary repairs.
-Do not forget to insulate knee walls.
-When remodeling, make sure to leave space between decks, and be sure that the new addition is raised above the ceiling joists to leave room for insulation.
+Do not forget to insulate the knee walls.
+When remodeling, make sure to leave space between decks and be sure that the new addition is raised above the ceiling joists to leave room for insulation.

 Insulating Air Ducts

 Ducts should be sealed and insulated to reduce energy losses.
 Always try to install ducts in conditioned spaces in archways that they have proper insulation.

 When the ceiling is a cathedral-type, then you must provide a space between the roof decks and the ceiling in order to have room for insulation and ventilation.
 Foil-faced batt insulation is recommended in cathedral ceilings because it offers the permeability rating required for use in ceilings without attics.

 A vent baffle should be installed between the insulation and the roof decking to maintain the ventilation channel.
 The most proper insulation level to use on ceilings are R-30 batts that are as thick as R-25 batts, but fit into a 2x10 framing.